Generating Schemas with an LLM

 When a task is completed, the project's completed task count should update.

-Please decompose this into Almadar orbitals and generate a complete schema.
+Please decompose this into Orb orbitals and generate a complete schema.

 What to Include in Your Prompt